Quantitative and stable limits of high-frequency statistics of L\'evy processes: a Stein's method approach

 {where $t$ is defined by $t:=t_1\vee\cdots\vee t_{r}$.} Thus, from the definition of $F$ and $\dot{F}[i]$ it is straightforward to see that, {\rev thanks to the fact that $\bm{X}_{s} - \dot{\bm{X}}_{s}[i]$ is as in \eqref{eq:1new},}

 where we have also used Lemma \ref{eq:ineqoneminx}.
 It follows that

 which clearly converges to $0$ for $n \rightarrow \infty$. \\

-To conclude the proof we deal with $I_2$.
-We underline that it is the same as the main term appearing in \eqref{eq:SnIBPintro} in the previous proof, with an extra $\dot{F}[i]$.
-It is easy to check that, as $\dot{F}[i]$ is independent from $\mathcal{F}^{(i)}$, the proof of Theorem \ref{th1} starting from Taylor development as in \eqref{eq: Taylor} still applies. { \rev Define
+To conclude the proof we deal with $I_2$. {\revch We underline that it is the same as the main term appearing in \eqref{eq:SnIBPintro} in the previous proof, with an extra $\dot{F}[i]$, before the application of Taylor approximation.
+It is easy to check that, as $\dot{F}[i]$ is independent from $\mathcal{F}^{(i)}$, the proof of Theorem \ref{th1} starting from Taylor development as in \eqref{eq: Taylor} still applies.} { \rev Define